Georgia & Florida Bike Tour of Historic Coast | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-Today you ride through the farmlands of St. John’s County for another flavor of Florida.
-A 30-minute shuttle brings you to our ride’s starting point.
-The route crisscrosses farmlands and parallels the St. John’s River.
-Pass potato and cabbage fields and take a break at Riverdale Park, a charming green space along the St. John’s.
-After a snack stop, continue along the river to the charming parish town of St. Ambrose.
-At the end of your ride, enjoy an included lunch.
-Return to the hotel by afternoon shuttle.
+Today, ride through the farmlands of St. Johns County for another taste of Florida’s diverse landscapes.
+A 30-minute shuttle brings you to the starting point, where your route crisscrosses agricultural fields and parallels the St. Johns River.
+Pedal past potato and cabbage farms, and pause for a break at Riverdale Park, a scenic green space along the river.
+After a snack stop, continue to the charming parish town of St. Ambrose.
+At the end of your ride, enjoy an included lunch before returning to the hotel by afternoon shuttle.

 Cumulative Distance Range: 25 miles